Accommodation and Compliance Series

 Of the employers who gave cost information related to accommodations they had provided, 410 out of 700 (59%) said the accommodations needed by employees cost absolutely nothing.
 Another 256 (36%) experienced a one-time cost.
 Only 25 (4%) said the accommodation resulted in an ongoing, annual cost to the company and 9 (1%) said the accommodation required a combination of one-time and annual costs; however, too few of these employers provided cost data to report with accuracy.
 Of those accommodations that did have a cost, the typical one-time expenditure by employers was $500.
 When asked how much they paid for an accommodation beyond what they would have paid for an employee without a disability who was in the same position, employers typically answered around $400.

 Employers who had implemented accommodations by the time they were interviewed were asked to rank the effectiveness of the accommodations on a scale of 1 to 5, with 5 being extremely effective.
 Of those responding, 75% reported the accommodations were either very effective or extremely effective.

 Finding #4: Employers experience multiple direct and indirect benefits after making accommodations.

 Employers who made accommodations for employees with disabilities reported multiple benefits as a result.
-The most frequently mentioned direct benefits were: (1) the accommodation allowed the company to retain a qualified employee, (2) the accommodation increased the worker’s productivity, and (3) the accommodation eliminated the costs of training a new employee.
+The most frequently mentioned direct benefits were: (1) the accommodation allowed the company to retain a valued employee, (2) the accommodation increased the employee’s productivity, and (3) the accommodation eliminated the costs of training a new employee.